Three-term Machin-type formulae: Introduction

-We use a lower bound for linear forms in three logarithms in order to obtain upper bounds for exponents $k_i$'s and $l_i$'s in terms of $m_1, m_2$.
+We use a lower bound for linear forms in three logarithms in order to obtain upper bounds for exponents $k_i$'s and $\ell_i$'s in terms of $m_1, m_2$.

 These upper bounds themselves do not give finiteness of $m_1$ and $m_2$.
 However, noting that $r\neq 0$, which gives $\abs{\sum_i y_i \arctan(1/x_i)}\geq \pi/4$, the first case can be easily settled using these upper bounds.
 In order to settle the second case, we additionally need an upper bound $m_2$ in terms of $m_1$.
 This can be done using a lower bound for a quantity of the form $y\arctan(1/x)-r\pi/2$, which gives a linear form of two logarithms.
+Computation was done by PAGI-GP.
+Out PARI-GP script is available from \\ \url{https://drive.google.com/drive/folders/1gFTjX05ts5eaz8ncOjfaxRMvCW-drvGX}.

 \eqref{eq130} can be seen as a special case of the generalized Ramanujan-Nagell equation

 where $A$ and $B$ are given integers with $A^2-4B\neq 0$ and $p_1, p_2, \ldots, p_n$ are given primes.
 Evertse \cite{Eve} proved that \eqref{eq14} has at most $3\times 7^{4n+6}$ solutions.
 In the case $n=2$, the author \cite{Ymd} reduced Evertse's bound $3\times 7^{14}$ to $63$.